 As if it were needed, 2020 proved beyond doubt that even the most robust and well researched plans fall aside when the unexpected occurs.
-But it doesn’t need to be a tragic global pandemic to make us stumble, changes in government or government policies, technology drive change, the economy, even the acquisition of our firms by another company can derail the best laid out intentions.
-The point of having a plan is that it is okay to rest it for a period to deal with what’s in front of you at any given time, but it provides clarity on where to step back to when it is time to continue with your momentum.
+But it does not need to be a tragic global pandemic to make us stumble, changes in government or government policies, technology drive change, the economy, even the acquisition of our firms by another company can derail the best laid out intentions.
+The point of having a plan is that it is okay to rest it for a period, in order to deal with what is in front of you at any given time.
+The plan provides clarity on where to step back in when it is time to continue with your momentum.

 Putting together a personal career plan is not an easy process for some people.
 The lack of certainty, the fear of failure or the inability to structure such a plan, often prevents planning progress.
 If you are committed to the development of your own career, the following four steps will help you overcome these obstacles and enable you to fulfil your professional / leadership potential.

 1. Have an honest conversation with you.